elbywan/wretch/README.md

 ## Typescript

-Types have been renamed and improved.
-Please update your imports.
+Types have been renamed and refactored, please update your imports accordingly.

 ## Replace / Mixin arguments